 Prior to considering female hair transplant surgery, you must find the cause of your hair loss.
-Although there are many causes for hair loss, the most common cause for permanent hair loss is hereditary.
+Although there are many causes of hair loss, the most common cause of permanent hair loss is hereditary.
 However, prior to considering a hair transplant, you must ensure that your female hair loss isn’t a temporary condition.

 Female Hair Loss | Women Hair Loss | Alopecia

-Female hair loss, also referred to as women hair loss, can have many different causes and can be temporary or permanent.
+Female hair loss also referred to as women’s hair loss can have many different causes and can be temporary or permanent.

 Although men and women both experience hair loss or alopecia, men usually lose hair in a certain area, such as their hairline begins to recede.
 However, women usually suffer from thinning hair all over.